borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 ![Similarity matrix between a 20 randomly selected note titles in my note garden](similarity-matrix.png)

+Quick sanity check:

+- The diagonal answers the question "how similar is this sentence to itself" and has similarity 1 across the board
-As expected, the diagonal is all identical (similarity 1), and the matrix is symmetric (eg. A is as similar to B as B is to A).
-As expected, in the example above, the notes named "Seattle culture" and "Seattle nearby child-friendly hikes" have high semantic similarity.
+- The matrix is symmetric (eg. A is as similar to B as B is to A).
+- In the above, notes named "Seattle culture" and "Seattle nearby child-friendly hikes" have high semantic similarity.

 # Semantic similarity in my note garden